aramgg.com

 FirebrandFirebrand51.7% win rateApplies stacking burn; Shiv bounces can spread stacks faster across targets.

-GashGash50.7% win rateA video-mentioned on-hit candidate for sustained hits and multi-target pressure.
+132150.7% win rateAn on-hit candidate for sustained hits and multi-target pressure.

 JuicedJuiced50.1% win rateA supplemental damage option for extending the trigger chain.